ljacqu/tombraiderstats/TECHNICAL.md

 Technical Description
 =====================
 This page contains some technical details about the aggregator.

-It is written in JavaScript and uses the [jQuery library](http://jquery.com/) to work with the DOM (extracting specific elements and manipulating the DOM to display the results).
+It is written in JavaScript and uses the [jQuery library](http://jquery.com/) to work with the DOM easily.

-You can copy the entire contents of _aggregator.js_ and run it in your browser's the console to see the latest features and changes.
-The bookmarklet code loads a version on GitHub pages which isn't updated after every change.
+You can copy the entire contents of _aggregator.js_ and run it in your browser's console to see the latest features and changes.
+The bookmarklet code loads a version from GitHub pages which isn't always updated after every change.

 Terms
 -----